Rangers score 10 in first 2 innings, beat Orioles 17-8

 Elvis Andrus had two singles and a double to extend his hitting streak to 13 games, the longest active streak in the majors.

+Joseph's two-run homer, his third of the year, chased Gallardo in the sixth.

+Trey Mancini hit a two-out, two-run homer in the ninth, his 15th.
+Tim Beckham had his second three-hit game in four games.

-Eddie Butler, acquired from the Chicago Cubs in the Hamels trade, earned his first career save by pitching the final 3 2/3 innings.
+Eddie Butler earned his first career save by pitching the final 3 2/3 innings.

 ROSTER MOVES

-2B Jonathan Villar played his first game with Baltimore after being acquired Tuesday from Milwaukee.
-He became the Birds' 10th leadoff hitter this season and went 2 for 5.
+2B Jonathan Villar played his first game with Baltimore after being acquired Tuesday from Milwaukee and went 2 for 5.
 To make room for Villar on the roster, INF Breyvic Valera was optioned to Triple-A Norfolk. ...
 Texas signed former Orioles RHP Chris Tillman, who was released July 27, to a minor league contract.

 TRAINER'S ROOM

-Orioles: RHP Jhan Marinez left after pitching one inning citing a tight hamstring.
+Orioles: RHP Jhan Marinez left after pitching one inning with an unspecified injury.

 Rangers: Manager Jeff Banister said there's no concern about OF Nomar Mazara (sprained right thumb) even though he hasn't played since July 14.